Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ### Installing Vagrant and Nugrant Behind the Proxy Server

-Before we
-- Upgrade PowerShell to at least version 4.0.
+Before we begin with the installation, make sure that you've upgraded PowerShell to at least version 4.0.
 Vagrant uses PowerShell internally and the old version of PowerShell made Vagrant freeze up.
 The package can be found here: [PowerShell Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)

 - Install Vagrant from here: [Vagrant Installation](https://www.vagrantup.com/downloads.html)
 - To access Vagrant from the command line, add it to the PATH system variable.
 - To be able to use `.vagrantuser` files, you have to also install the Nugrant plugin.